Using machine-learned models from Vespa Cloud

 Note bert-embedder requires both transformer-model and tokenizer-vocab.

-model-id: minilm-l6-v2
+minilm-l6-v2

 A small, fast sentence-transformer model.